Spinal cord injury prognosis varies from case to case. Each SCI is unique, and recovery from it will depend on a variety of different factors.

 The more spared neural pathways there are, the greater the recovery potential.

 2) Level of Injury

 The level of your spinal cord injury also plays a very important role in determining your recovery outlook.

 The higher your level of injury is, the more areas of your body will be affected.

-For example, if your spinal cord injury occurs around your neck, paralysis can affect the arms, trunk, and legs.
-If your spinal cord occurs in your mid to lower back, you may only experience paralysis in your legs.
+For example, if your spinal cord injury occurs around your neck, paralysis or weakness can affect the arms, trunk, and legs.
+If your spinal cord occurs in your mid to lower back, you may only experience paralysis/weakness in your legs.

-Therefore, the higher you level of injury, the more rehabilitation will be required.
+Therefore, the higher your level of injury, the more rehabilitation will be required.
 Each function needs to be relearned through task-specific practice.

 3) How Long It Takes to Stabilize the Spinal Cord

 It’s essential to get immediate medical attention in order to stabilize the spinal cord and reduce secondary damage.

 Secondary damage can include swelling and inflammation, which can cause additional damage and reduce blood flow in the spinal cord.